Bankoga/golem/docs/catch_22/02_intelligence_past_present_future.md

 We are most grateful for you participation in this sordid affair!
 May unbounded Intelligence be with you!

 PS: All docs are developed the same way I code.
 In VS Code, change tracked through git.
+No files will be pushed until all in prog files have been published though.